 My job is to help people get there.
 When we do, I simply ask Jesus what he has to say.
 The Lord then dramatically speaks to them in real, personal ways and brings healing and peace to some of the most unspeakable experiences and issues in their lives – including sexual abuse, child prostitution, occult ritual abuse, abandonment, drug and alcohol addiction, sexual compulsions, anger and fear.

 I’ve done this hundreds of times, and have never needed a “re-do” session where God has spoken his gentle truth.
-When God speaks (and he always does if there is a willingness to expose what needs to be healed!), the lies at the center of the hurt and the pain – which have cause bondage and been so controlling – immediately die.
+When God speaks (and he always does if there is a willingness to expose what needs to be healed!), the lies at the center of the hurt and the pain – which have caused bondage and been so controlling – immediately die.
 Simple and complete; wholeness and health.
 It’s wonderful to see.

 Too often we forget that God wants to restore us to health, and have fellowship with us, because he loves us in deeply personal ways.
-After all, God valued Adam so much that he walked and talked with Adam in the garden during the cool of the evening.
+After all, God valued Adam so much that he walked and talked with Adam in the garden during the cool of the day.
 God values us just as much, and desires a relationship where we can once again commune with him, and he with us.

 Anyone who knows me knows how much I value the historic tenets of our faith, but we can’t major on correct doctrine to the neglect of the personal relationship God wants with us.
 Doctrine and Biblical truth provide a context for our day-to-day faith, but are not a substitute for intimacy with God and learning to hear his voice.
-We need both!
+We need both.

 Hurt or Health?